awestover/thoughts/content/0stack/responsibility reprise.md

-GC asked me this question (note: I love being asked interesting questions!)
 > What, if anything/anyone, do you feel a responsibility to?
 How does it manifest in you emotionally and behaviorally?

+-GC asked me this question (note: I love being asked interesting questions!)

 Here's a response --- thought I'd share because this seems extremely important.